sajjjadayobi/PersianQA/README.md

 We train a baseline model which achieves an F1 score of 78 and an exact match ratio of 52 on [ParsiNLU](https://github.com/persiannlp/parsinlu).

-You can check out an online [iPython Demo Notebook on Google Colab ](https://colab.research.google.com/github/sajjjadayobi/PersianQA/blob/main/notebooks/Demo.ipynb).
+You can check out an online [Demo on Google Colab ](https://colab.research.google.com/github/sajjjadayobi/PersianQA/blob/main/notebooks/Demo.ipynb).

 ## Dataset